People at work are thirsting for context, yearning to know that what they do contributes to a larger whole.

 A portfolio vision exhibits the following characteristics:

-- Aspirational, yet realistic and and achievable.
-The vision has to be compelling and somewhat futuristic, yet realistic enough to be achievable over some meaningful time frame.
+- Aspirational, yet realistic and achievable – It must be compelling and somewhat futuristic, yet practical enough to be feasible over some meaningful timeframe

-- Motivational enough to engage others on the journey.
-The vision must align with the Strategic Themes, as well as to the individual team’s purpose.
+- Motivational to engage others on the journey – The vision must align with the Strategic Themes, as well as to the individual team’s purpose

-Given that longer-term view, Product and Solution Management have the responsibility for converting the portfolio vision to a solution vision indicating the reason and direction behind the chosen solution.
-In order to do so, specific questions must be asked and answered:
+In Large Solution SAFe, Product and Solution Management have the responsibility for translating the portfolio vision to a solution vision, indicating the reason and direction behind the chosen solution.
+Doing so requires specific questions to be asked and answered: